nova-collective/agora/README.md

 # Agora
-A confidentiality-first electronic voting system
+A confidentiality-first electronic voting system.

 ## About